Our Concierge Recommendations

 Experience the city's many iconic attractions with our Concierge Recommendations.
-If you prefer to explore what is around Pan Pacific Melbourne, here is a list of things to do in Melbourne.
+If you prefer to explore what is around Pan Pacific Melbourne, here is a list of things to do in Melbourne city.

 Our dedicated concierge team are pleased to assist you with your travel plans, from arranging tours to all the best places to go in Melbourne, to making dining recommendations and reservations.

 Melbourne’s South Wharf and neighbouring Southbank precinct stretches southwards from the Yarra River, allowing pedestrians strolling along the waterfront to take in glamorous views of the city, enjoy quirky public art and stop off at world-class restaurants and top tourist attractions.